What we’re about

 As Joseph Addison wisely said, "Reading is to the mind what exercise is to the body."
 Our collective mission is to exercise our minds, curiosity, and sense of belonging to a community of like-minded people.

-We are: Ordinary humans, who crave knowledge, connection, someone to chat about cool ideas and share the journey with.
+We are: Ordinary humans who crave knowledge, connection—someone to chat with, share ideas, and journey alongside.

 Tips: